mspncp/gosu-wiki/To Do.md

     * Add "Feature Pack" to requirements for MSVC
     * Document how Font roughly works (allow devs to cache chars by text\_width'ing the alphabet)
     * Point out that Font#text\_width is only relevant to Font#draw etc
-    * Point out that the RubyGosu.app lib dir can be cleaned up
     * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for MP3 clarification
     * Add Unicode Support wiki page
   * New unified layout